Nickelodeon (Russian TV channel): 1998–2022

-In October 2012, the channel separated from the Polish version and was localized again, and its own program of programs also appeared.
+In October 2012, the channel separated from the Polish version and was localized again, and its own set of programs also aired.
 For some time, the broadcast continued to go from Warsaw and Prague, later moved to London.

-In 2013, the blocks "Family Friday" and "Old School" appeared, consisting of classic animated series of the TV channel.
+In 2013, the blocks "Family Friday" and "Old School" aired, consisting of classic animated series of the television channel.

-In 2014, Nickelodeon and the Aeroplane production company signed a license agreement for the animated series The Fixies, under which the TV channel has broadcast an animated series for preschoolers for two years since January 2015.
+In 2014, Nickelodeon and the Aeroplane production company signed a license agreement for the animated series The Fixies, under which the channel had broadcast an animated series for preschoolers for two years starting in January 2015.

-Since January 1, 2015, the channel has been broadcasting without advertising.
-In the summer of 2015, the updated website of the TV channel was presented, the audience of the site exceeded 650,000 unique users for the second quarter of 2015.
-In 2016, the block "Sunday Block Premier" appeared.
+Starting on January 1, 2015, the channel began broadcasting without advertising.
+In the summer of 2015, their updated website was presented, the audience of the site exceeded 650,000 unique users for the second quarter of 2015.
+In 2016, the block "Sunday Block Premier" aired.

-In 2017, Moscow took over programming of the TV channel, but broadcasting continues from Warsaw and London.
+In 2017, Moscow took over programming of Nickelodeon, but broadcasting continued from Warsaw and London.
 Also, audio tracks in Lithuanian, Latvian and Estonian were added for the Baltic countries.
-Since June 1, 2017, the channel has been called abbreviated ("Nick").

 At the beginning of 2020, Okko and ViacomCBS Networks Russia signed a deal under which the online cinema received the rights to the content of the Nickelodeon, Nick Jr, Comedy Central, Channel 5 and MTV brands.
 On June 1, 2020, Paramount+ was launched in the Okko service.
 On June 1, 2021, a similar service was launched in ivi, but under the name Paramount Play.

-On April 1, 2022, the Nickelodeon Ukraine TV channel began broadcasting in Poland and Germany, previously this TV channel broadcast on the streaming service PlutoTV.
-On the territory of Ukraine, at the same time, the Russian-language version of the TV channel continued to broadcast on cable and satellite networks.
-The channel closed in Russia on April 28 of that year due to Paramount pausing operations in that country in response to the Russian invasion of Ukraine.
+On April 1, 2022, the Nickelodeon Ukraine television channel began broadcasting in Poland and Germany, previously this channel broadcast on the streaming service Pluto TV.
+On the territory of Ukraine, at the same time, the Russian-language version of the channel continued to broadcast on cable and satellite networks.
+The channel closed in Russia on April 28 of that year while airing an episode of Rugrats due to Paramount shutting down operations in that country in response to the Russian invasion of Ukraine.
 In the Commonwealth of Independent States (CIS), as well as Georgia, Ukraine the broadcasting of Russian-language versions of MTV and other Paramount channels continued until December 14.

-From December 14, 2022, the broadcasting of Nickelodeon and affiliated TV channels in Belarus will stop.
-And on the same day, the broadcasting of the TV channel was completely stopped in Belarus and CIS countries and was replaced with Nickelodeon CEE (except Russia and Belarus).
+From December 14, 2022, the broadcasting of Nickelodeon and affiliated channels in Belarus were closed.
+And on the same day, the channel was closed and replaced by Nickelodeon CEE (except Belarus).